 - Call in if something shifts in your body or you have concerns about your baby being breached

 - Continue with prenatal massages and yoga practice

-There are also specialized techniques that are often incorporated during the care of the pregnant patient.
-Webster Technique was created by Larry Webster, DC.
-He was the founder of the International Chiropractic Pediatric Association and developed a specific protocol that addresses alignment of the sacrum and the way it can affect torsion of pelvic muscles and ligaments.
-It has been reported through both obstetric and chiropractic literature that the proper pelvic neuro-biomechanics can ease the birthing process and reduce intrauterine constraint.
-I usually begin using Webster Technique in the second trimester to ensure optimal fetal position and reduced round ligament pain.
-Really there are so many ways your chiropractor can support your pregnancy!
+Specialized techniques are also often incorporated during the care of the pregnant patient.
+Larry Webster, DC created Webster Technique.
+He was also the founder of the International Chiropractic Pediatric Association and developed a specific protocol that addresses the alignment of the sacrum and the way it can affect the torsion of pelvic muscles and ligaments.
+It has been reported through obstetric and chiropractic literature that the proper pelvic neuro-biomechanics can ease the birthing process and reduce intrauterine constraints.
+I usually use Webster Technique in the second trimester to ensure optimal fetal position and reduce round ligament pain.
+There are so many ways your chiropractor can support your pregnancy!
 Some of the other benefits of chiropractic care during pregnancy include:

 - Reducing the spinal imbalances that may lead to painful conditions like sciatica